itdxer/neupy/site/docs/layers/basics.rst

 Syntax
 ******

-There are three ways to set up your neural network connection between layers.
+There are three ways to set up your connection between layers.
 First one is the simplest one.
 You just define a list or tuple with the integers.
 Each integer in the sequence identifies layer's size.

 .. code-block:: python